US Seat Allocation for the 2025 World Riichi Championship

 Thank yous go out to each player that submitted their information for consideration, and it is unfortunate that we cannot offer nominations to every person that wants to attend this year.
 We hope that some understanding of our process may ease feelings of disappointment among those that will not be able to attend.
 We also encourage you to work with the organizations that do exist to build and maintain systems to provide more accurate representations of American riichi mahjong in the future.

-Further questions and comments can be directed to NARMA (nariichi.org) or the WRC (contact@worldriichichampionship.com).
+Further questions and comments can be directed to ARA (nariichi.org) or the WRC (contact@worldriichichampionship.com).

 2020 WRC Application Process - USA